sameersbn/docker-rygel/README.md

 # Installation

-Pull the latest version of the image from the docker index.
-This is the recommended method of installation as it is easier to update image in the future.
-These builds are performed by the **Docker Trusted Build** service.
+Automated builds of the image are available on [Quay.io](https://quay.io/repository/sameersbn/rygel) and is the recommended method of installation.

 ```
-docker pull sameersbn/rygel:latest
+docker pull quay.io/sameersbn/rygel:latest
 ```

 Alternately you can build the image yourself.